 The CF-33 can be configured to provide an on-screen keyboard in EFI.
 This is enough to operate GRUB and the EFI shell.

-I use full disk encryption so I need an on-screen keyboard in the initrd
+initrd I use full disk encryption so I need an on-screen keyboard in the initrd environment.

 1$ doas apt install unl0kr